Shoggy Tosh

-Shoggy Olusoga Olugbenga Tosh (born 9 January 1974) is a British–Nigerian rapper, publisher, author, sports broadcasting analyst and television presenter mentored by Tim Omotoso.
+Shoggy Olusoga Olugbenga Tosh (born 9 January 1974) is a British–Nigerian publisher, author, sports broadcasting analyst and television presenter mentored by Tim Omotoso.
 He is the founder of The Official Stars Homepage Magazine, TV & PR.

 Personal life

 Tosh was born in Birmingham, England.
 He worked as a manager at Tesco from 2004 to 2007 before resigning to establish his own magazine (TOSH Mag) and publish his debut book, Divine Favour.
-He left England for Nigeria at the age of 5 and returned when he was 22 to further his studies at London South Bank University.
+He left England for Nigeria at the age of 5 and returned when he was 22 to continue his studies at London South Bank University.

 He is married to Lanre and they have two children, Happiness and David.